nextcloud/documentation/admin_manual/maintenance/package_upgrade.rst

 ------------------

-One effective, if unofficial method for keeping Nextcloud current on Linux servers is by configuring your system to use Nextcloud via a self contained "Snap" package, A technology allowing users to always have the latest version of an "app".
+One effective, if unofficial method for keeping Nextcloud current on Linux servers is by configuring your system to use Nextcloud via a self contained "Snap" package: a technology allowing users to always have the latest version of an "app".

 That version from Canonical is quite restrictive.
 It is not aimed at developers or advanced users